mkrul/pet-registry/documentation.md

 ### Map Behavior
 - The map now zooms out to a level of 4 when creating a new report, providing a broader view of the United States
 - Default zoom level is standardized across the application for consistency
+- Location selection is handled without visual markers for improved privacy
+- Address search and map click interactions use consistent location data handling
+- Loading states are consistently displayed for both map and address search interactions